 And this biblical witness of God’s people asking hard questions is one reason we’d say that, in the midst of suffering, questions are natural, normal, and understandable.
 Because they are, we make space for them in our counseling conversations.
 Oftentimes people feel ashamed to have such questions rolling around in their hearts and minds.
 And so we invite people to speak them, not because we have easy answers to offer (we don’t), but because we don’t want people to bear the burden of them on their own.
 We invite hard questions because we want people to know they’re not failing as Christians because they are wrestling with what they believe about God in the midst of their circumstances.

 So when you are struggling with doubts and hard questions, find a trusted person to voice them to, someone who will value them.
 Wrestle through them together.
-Pose them to God directly, as the psalmists did—and as Jesus himself did (Psalm 22:1).
+Pose them to God directly, as the psalmists did—and as Jesus himself did (Ps 22:1).
 And be encouraged that your questions are a sign of a living, engaged faith.

 For times when you are listening and speaking to an anguished person, value their questions.
 Make room for them.
 Don’t feel pressure to give them a tidy answer, because there probably isn’t one.
 Instead, let the person know they can struggle in your presence.
 Cover any shame by letting them know that you have wrestled with doubts, too.
-Encourage their hearts: “Your questions remind me of what Jesus urged his disciples to do: to ask of their heavenly Father and to seek him” (Matthew 7:7).
+Encourage their hearts: “Your questions remind me of what Jesus urged his disciples to do: to ask of their heavenly Father and to seek him” (Matt 7:7).

 Last, when we are wrestling with hard-to-answer questions about who God is and what he is doing, let’s also pair them with prayers for greater faith.
 Let’s pray for greater trust in the One who holds the answers, but doesn’t always give them to us.
 And, in all times, no matter what you are wrestling with, trust that God is engaged with you.
 He doesn’t stand far off.
 He does not revile your doubts.
 Rather, your God is your refuge.
-He invites you to come closer and pour out your heart (Psalm 62:8).
+He invites you to come closer and pour out your heart (Ps 62:8).
 He is listening.
 He values your questions.
-And when you seek him, you will find him (Matthew 7:8).
+And when you seek him, you will find him (Matt 7:8).

 So, what questions do you have about your faith?